Growth & Care

 This shrub performs well in both full sun and full shade.
 It is very adaptable to both dry and moist locations, and should do just fine under average home landscape conditions.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This particular variety is an interspecific hybrid.

 Marleen Pink Snowberry is a dense multi-stemmed deciduous shrub with a shapely form and gracefully arching branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This shrub will require occasional maintenance and upkeep, and can be pruned at anytime.
 It is a good choice for attracting birds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration:

 Marleen Pink Snowberry is recommended for the following landscape applications:

 Mass Planting, General Garden Use, Naturalizing And Woodland Gardens

 Marleen Pink Snowberry is primarily grown for its highly ornamental fruit.
 It features an abundance of magnificent lilac purple berries from early fall to late winter.
 It features subtle white bell-shaped flowers with pink overtones along the branches in early summer.
-It has bluish-green foliage with grayish green undersides throughout the season.
+It has bluish-green foliage with grayish green undersides.
 The oval leaves do not develop any appreciable fall color.